keirthana/anbox-cloud-docs/howto/upgrade/upgrade-anbox.md

 If you're interested in getting notified for the latest Anbox Cloud releases, make sure you subscribe to the [Anbox Cloud category](https://discourse.ubuntu.com/c/anbox-cloud/49) on the Ubuntu discourse.
 ```

-Anbox Cloud officially supports only the latest release.
+Anbox Cloud supports only the latest release.
 This means that we support upgrades from n-1 to nth minor version, where n is the most recent minor version released.

 If you are on an earlier version of Anbox Cloud than the most recent one, we recommend upgrading to the latest version as soon as possible.
 If you are multiple versions behind the supported version, there could be potential disruptions if you upgrade directly to the current version.
-You should keep this in consideration while planning your upgrade.
+The best practice in such a scenario is to upgrade incrementally, version by version.

 This guide contains upgrade instructions for the charmed Anbox Cloud deployment.
 In addition to the upgrade of the charms, any used images or addons need to be updated as well.